TheWeatherCompany/angular-styleguide/README.md

 ## Yeoman Generator
 ###### [Style [Y260](#style-y260)]

-You can use the [HotTowel yeoman generator](http://jpapa.me/yohottowel) to create an app that serves as a starting point for Angular that follows this style guide.
+You can use the [TWC Yeoman Generator](https://github.com/TheWeatherCompany/generator-twc) to create an Angularmods Module that serves as a starting point for Angular that follows this style guide.

+###### TODO

 1. Install generator-hottowel